purnasai/GradientDescent_Implementation/README.md

 - GDAlgorithms: Contains code to implementing various gradient descent algorithum in sigmoid neuron.
 - VectorisedGDAlgorithms: Contains code to implementing different gradient descent algorithums in feed forward neural network

+### Blog
+- A clear explanation of the Codes in this repo can be found in this [Blog](https://towardsdatascience.com/batch-normalization-and-dropout-in-neural-networks-explained-with-pytorch-47d7a8459bcd)

 ## Jump into code

 - Different Types of Gradient Descent Optimizers in Sigmoid Neuron